Learning to ‘talk things through in your head’ may help people with autism

 (25 January 2012)

-Dr Williams found that the use, or lack of, thinking in words is strongly linked to the extent of someone’s communication impairments which are rooted in early childhood.
+The psychologists found that the use, or lack of, thinking in words is strongly linked to the extent of someone's communication impairments which are rooted in early childhood.

 However, the researchers suggest teaching and intervention strategies for children targeted at encouraging inner speech may make a difference.
 These strategies, which include encouraging children to describe their actions out loud, have already proven useful for increasing mental flexibility among typically developing children.

 It is also suggested that children with autism spectrum disorder (ASD) could, for example, benefit from verbal learning of their daily schedule at school rather than using visual timetables as is currently a common approach.

 The research by Durham University, Bristol University and City University London is published in Development and Psychopathology.